siteorigin/vantage/README.md

 Change Log
 ---------------

+#### 1.1
+* Added blog archive settings to change layout and thumbnail display.
+* Added widgetized area to the header.
+Designed for a single widget to replace site info text.

 #### 1.0.13
 * Fixed issue with Meta Slider on home page.
 * Added setting for blog featured image.